 Ethan D. Clotfelter (Section 01)

 Requisite: BIOL 181.
-Limited to 14 students.
-Not open to first-year students.
+Limited to 20 students.
 Fall semester.
 Professor Clotfelter.

 How to handle overenrollment: Preference given to biology majors and according to class year (seniors first, etc.)